hmcts/terraform-module-servicebus-namespace/README.md

 The following variables are provided by the module for use in other modules

+- `name` the name of the service bus namespace.
 - `primary_send_and_listen_connection_string` the Primary Connection String for the ServiceBus Namespace authorization Rule.
 - `secondary_send_and_listen_connection_string` the Secondary Connection String for the ServiceBus Namespace authorization Rule.
 - `primary_send_and_listen_shared_access_key` the Primary Key for the ServiceBus Namespace authorization Rule.